cml87/SpringCore_111_forJenkins/README.md

 3. autowire with annotation `@Primary`
 4. autowire with annotation `@Qualifier`

-When using `@Autowired` to wire, or inject, dependencies, the beans needed to be injected as dependencies can be defined either annotating their classes with `@Component`, or with `@Bean` annotated method inside a Java configuration class.
+When using `@Autowired` to wire, or inject, dependencies, through setter injection, the beans needed to be injected as dependencies can be defined either annotating their classes with `@Component`, or with `@Bean` annotated method inside a Java configuration class.
+This would be an hibrid approach and affects code readability in my opinion.

+However, if we want to inject through constructor, we should annotate all our beans with `@Component` and leave the configuration class empty and only annotated with `@ComponentScan` (this is what I discovered experimenting).
+This is the most convenient way: going with will autowiring and using the stereotype annotations to define our beans.

 #### annotations: constructor injection
 When we want to do autowire by constructor we annotate the constructor with `@Autowired`.
 Then the types of wiring we can do (type, name etc.) follow the same rules as for setter injection, which we discuss below.
+All the beans needed to successfully do the dependency injection need to be defined with `@Component` (or some stereotype annotation), and there should be Java configuration class with the `@ComponentScan`.

 #### annotations: setter injection
 In **_autowire by type_** we specify a precise class (not interface) as parameter to the setter, when we want to do setter injection.
 Our `EmailClient` class would be: